Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Ethic Considerations

-\partitle{Input Text for Parameter Calibration} The following text, an excerpt from ``The Bitter Lesson'' by Rich Sutton, was used as model input in our experiments to analyze the numerical characteristics of the KV-cache (e.g., for parameter calibration as described in Section~\ref{experiment:collision_enhance}).
+The following text, an excerpt from ``The Bitter Lesson'' by Rich Sutton, was used as model input in our experiments to analyze the numerical characteristics of the KV-cache (e.g., for parameter calibration as described in Section~\ref{experiment:collision_enhance}).